findarace/docs/README.md

 }
 ```

-The json response will always return a `data` property which is an array of the matching event objects and a `meta` property which is an object with information on the request `pagination`.
+The JSON response will always return a `data` property which is an array of the matching event objects and a `meta` property which is an object with information on the request `pagination`.

 The following properties are available for every API request and the `pagination` object contains the following properties: